Biology & Biotech Lab Technician

 The following table lists how many biology and biotech lab technician graduations there were in 2018-2019 for each degree level.

 What Biology & Biotech Lab Technician Majors Need to Know

-People with careers related to biology tech were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to biology tech and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Biology Tech Majors

 According to O*NET survey takers, a major in biology tech should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Biology - Knowledge of plant and animal organisms, their tissues, cells, functions, interdependencies, and interactions with each other and the environment.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.

 - Chemistry - Knowledge of the chemical composition, structure, and properties of substances and of the chemical processes and transformations that they undergo.
 This includes uses of chemicals and their interactions, danger signs, production techniques, and disposal methods.